-To make sure you can scale any kind of growth in user numbers and complexity of functions, it’s essential to have sufficient resources to run the services.
-If you are not paying attention when picking your future infrastructure and content management solution, you will continuously need to monitor, measure and report the delivered performance against the business demands and add new infrastructure components every now and then to cope with the growth.
+To make sure you can scale any kind of growth in user numbers and the complexity of functions, it’s essential to have sufficient resources to run the services.
+Suppose you are not paying attention when picking your future infrastructure and content management solution.
+In that case, you will continuously need to monitor, measure and report the delivered performance against the business demands and add new infrastructure components every now and then to cope with the growth.

 All these scaling advantages are also valid for redundancy and fail-over scenarios.
 In the enterprise world, you usually need to have a fully-fledged setup for disaster recovery (DR) for compliance.
-This means that every server you need to provide your service to your users will need to have a backup for the case that the primary instance fails in some way.
+This means that every server you need to provide your service to your users will need to have a backup in case the primary instance fails in some way.

-For the total cost of ownership (TCO) this often means to purchase and deploy twice the infrastructure hardware components that you’d actually need, for compliance sake and of course to cover availability aspects of your service level agreement (SLA).
+For the total cost of ownership (TCO) this often means purchasing and deploying twice the infrastructure hardware components that you’d actually need, for compliance’s sake and of course to cover availability aspects of your service level agreement (SLA).
 Correspondingly, this increases the complexity of maintaining these components for the engineers and support staff.
 On top of that, you build a UAT and DEV environment for testing and development activities.
 Managing a product should be more straightforward than that, right?

-If you source these worries to a third-party cloud provider, you often have a good return of investment and reach the break-even point relatively quick if you take all costs into account.
+If you source these worries to a third-party cloud provider, you often have a good return on investment and reach the break-even point relatively quickly if you take all costs into account.
 Plus, you get the bonus that the product owner has a better sleep at night along with everybody else on the team who cares about the product.